 Importance of Cow protection

-Mata Yashoda took Krishna to cow and prayed cow for Krishna’s well-being, when she saw Krishna being attacked by the demon Putana.
-Krishna’s parents knew that protecting cow alone can bring health, wealth and prosperity.
-Mata Yashoda told us that cow protects us from ill-will and negative energies.
+Once, Krishna’s mother Yashoda took Krishna to a cow and prayed to her for Krishna’s well-being just after he had been attacked by the demon Putana.
+Krishna’s parents knew that serving and protecting cows can alone bring health, wealth, and prosperity.
+Mata Yashoda demonstrated that the cow protects us from ill will and negative energies.

 Importance of feeding a cow

-In the 11th (11.11.43) Canto of Shrimat Bhagwatam Krishna told his beloved cousin Udhava that he can be worshiped by offering cow grass and other suitable grains.
-Worshiping cow is equal to worshiping Krishna.
+In the eleventh canto of Shrimad Bhagavatam (11.11.43), Krishna told his beloved cousin Uddhava that He can be worshiped by offerings of cow grass and other suitable grains.
+Worshiping the cow is equal to worshiping Krishna.
 By feeding grains and by offering puja to the cows, one can receive extraordinary spiritual benefits.
-Serving and protecting cow pleases God and Demi-gods present in the cow and it takes us closer to the Supreme personality of God.
+Serving and protecting the cow pleases Krishna and the 33 million demigods present in the cow, which takes us closer to the Lord.

-According to Skanda Purana, “One can demolish all his sinful acts by simply offering respect to the cows”.
-If we maintain and serve a cow in a nice manner then we can not only catch Krishna’s attention and but we can please Krishna as well.
+According to the Skanda Purana, “One can demolish all his sinful acts by simply offering respect to the cows.”
+If we maintain and serve a cow nicely, we can catch Krishna’s attention and please Him.